meganathanj/u280-image_process_accelerator/README.md

 BUILDING THE OPENCV APP:

+ Ensure libopencv-dev packages are installed.
+If not, install them using,
+       sudo apt install libopencv-dev

 The openCV app might not execute if the openCV shared objects are not setup correctly!
 In that case the app can be build with the source code openCV_app.cpp using the below command g++ -std=c++17 -Wall     `pkg-config --cflags opencv4`     openCV_app.cpp     -o app     `pkg-config --libs opencv4`